MicrosoftDocs/dynamics-365-fraud-protection/content/scorecard.md

 ---
 author: v-davido
-description: This topic explains how you can use the key performance indicators (KPIs). ms.author: v-davido ms.service: fraud-protection ms.date: 12/03/2019
+description: This topic explains how to review key metrics and understand the performance of fraud protection efforts. ms.author: v-davido ms.service: fraud-protection ms.date: 12/03/2019